 CVG-Ready · No Sterilisation · 80% Air Porosity · 100% Organic

-Avee Cocoseller supplies premium bulk coco coir bales to mushroom farms and cultivators across Canada and the USA — factory-direct wholesale pricing, same-week dispatch from Ontario.
+Avee Cocoseller supplies premium bulk coco coir bales to mushroom farms and cultivators across Canada, the USA, and Mexico's expanding cultivation sector — factory-direct wholesale pricing, fast dispatch from Ontario.

 Coco coir's naturally high lignin and cellulose content acts as a barrier against bacterial and mould contamination.
 Unlike sawdust or grain-based substrates that require pressure sterilisation at 15 PSI for 2–3 hours, coir only needs pasteurisation at 160–180°F for 1–2 hours.
 No autoclave, no lab setup — just an oven or a hot water bath.
 For commercial operations, that means dramatically lower energy costs, faster batch turnaround, and fewer contamination losses per cycle.